 Root canal therapy is quick, effective, and prevents the need for an extraction — helping your dentist to preserve your permanent tooth.
-At TLN Family Dental, general and cosmetic dentists Tammeka Nickleberry, DDS, Courtney Jacocks, DDS, and Esther Oluwo, DDS, boast years of experience performing root canal therapy.
+At TLN Family Dental, general and cosmetic dentists Tammeka Nickleberry, DDS, Esther Oluwo, DDS, Taylor Provost, DDS, and Precious Ude, DDS, boast years of experience performing root canal therapy.
 To make an appointment, call the nearest office in Houston or Pearland, Texas, or book online today.

 A root canal is a procedure designed to preserve a permanent tooth.
 During treatment, your TLN Family Dental provider uses special tools to remove the pulp from your tooth –– a soft material made of nerves, blood vessels, and connective tissue.
 Removing the pulp relieves the pain, stops the infection from spreading, and reduces the risk of other oral health problems.